- The check virus protection notification appears due to problems with your antivirus software.

 - Select the type of scan you want to run.

 - Review scan results on the screen, which lists all malware identified on your computer.

 When a virus infects your computer, it makes the machine’s performance slow down greatly, and can also lead to system failure.

 Therefore, running a malware scan means any infected files may be cleaned by deleting the file completely, so you may experience data loss.

 Microsoft Safety Scanner is a tool designed to locate and remove malware from Windows PCs.
 It only scans when manually triggered, then you get to use it 10 days after you download it.

-This involves checking whether the virus definitions on your installed third party antivirus program is up to date.
+This involves checking whether the virus definitions on your installed third-party antivirus program are up to date.

 6. Turn on Windows Defender and Firewall

 - Select Windows Firewall.

 - Click Turn Windows Firewall On or Off on the left pane.